microsoft/pxt-common-packages/libs/multiplayer/docs/reference/multiplayer/multiplayer-state.md

 ## Parameters

-* **kind**: the multiplayer state identifier to get the state object for.
+* **kind**: the multiplayer state identifier to get the state value for.

 ## Returns

-* a multiplayer state object for a multiplayer state identifer.
+* a value for a player state identifier.

 ## See also #seealso

 [set player state](/reference/multiplayer/set-player-state)

 ```package
 multiplayer